Saturday, May 30, 2009

 But we're not going far, if I can help it.
 We slip back over into the ICW channel, and then drive straight and FAST directly for the bridge.
 On the other side resides calm water.

-The northeast wind pushes Wind Song scary-fast directly toward all that concrete and cars, Oh My!, look at all the cars and trucks and buses here in the early hours of the morning, and all that concrete under 'em!
-And I can hear all that traffic now, I'm that close, and suddenly I'm there, and under, and it's dark, and I yell "AHOY!" and it echos, and I'm grinning like a kid, ear-to-ear!
-I laugh and laugh and sail STRAIGHT THROUGH the opening, wind at our back, perfect.
+The northeast wind pushes Wind Song scary-fast directly toward all that dark concrete and moving car lights above, and Oh My!, look at all the cars and trucks and buses here in the early hours of the morning, and all that concrete under 'em!
+And I can hear all that traffic now, I'm that close, and suddenly I'm there, and under the massive architecture, and it's black darkness everywhere as I follow the channel straight through there.
+I shine my brightest flashlight ahead, and all is well.
+I yell "AHOY!" and it echos, and I'm grinning like a kid, ear-to-ear!
+I laugh and laugh and continue sailing STRAIGHT THROUGH the passage, wind at our back, perfect.
 And out the other side I go, SWOOOOSH, and all is quiet and pleasant.
-I maneuver easily down the channel, then I get a little confused by this next crossing channel, and I know I must be careful, because there is a LOT of shallow water around here, but then I find the right marker, and I head a bit more west, and a bit more, then WHIP, SWoooSh, I turn back out toward the breeze and northward into an excellent little area just off Indian Key.
+I maneuver easily down the channel, then I get a little confused by this next crossing channel, and I know I must be careful, because there is a LOT of shallow water around here, but then my flashlight found the right marker.
+I headed a bit more west, and a bit more, then WHIP, SWoooSh, I turn back out toward the breeze and northward into an excellent little area just off Indian Key that Captain Richard showed me on an earlier trip in his sailboat.
 It's a bit breezy again, out in the open, but there are no waves.
 Waves will really mess with your anchor holding, and with your ability to sleep.

 PART THREE: Into the Storm